NoreenNaz1234/ary-news/README.md

 ```

 ## Material I used init
-I used javascript and jquery.. i fetched the data from open weather app
+I used javascript and jquery..
+I fetched the data from newsapi.org

 ### You can see and use my app from here